pygreece/community/docs/en/code-of-conduct.md

 Our goal is to provide accessible events and discussions so that members with disabilities can participate without barriers.
-If there are any needs for additional support, please inform us, and we will do our best to accommodate.
+If there are any needs for additional support, please inform us at [organizers@pygreece.org](mailto:organizers@pygreece.org), and we will do our best to accommodate.

 ## Examples of inappropriate behavior